Existence and Non-Uniqueness of Ergodic Leray-Hopf Solutions to the Stochastic Power-Law Flows: Main Iteration

 appear in the construction of the intermittent jets in Section \ref{Perturbation} and $f(q)$ is given as in \eqref{frequency z}.
 This conditions are satisfied, whenever

 hold, which lead finally to the choice of the above parameters.
 More details are provided in Appendix \ref{Appendix A.1}. \\ We furthermore require

-to be a rational number to ensure $\lambda r_\perp \in \mathbb{N}$, which is needed to construct the intermittent jets in Section \ref{Perturbation}.\\ Keeping this in mind allows to formulate the centerpiece of the convex integration scheme by fixing the iterative assumptions in the following section.
+to be a rational number with $\varsigma_n,\, \varsigma_d \in \mathbb{N}$.
+This ensures $\lambda r_\perp \in \mathbb{N}$, which is needed to construct the intermittent jets in Section \ref{Perturbation}.\\ Keeping this in mind allows to formulate the centerpiece of the convex integration scheme by fixing the iterative assumptions in the following section.